Krobrawlg/osric-chargen-2/README.md

 Customize:

-Once the stats are rolled in order, you can click on two stats to switch their values around.
+Once the stats are rolled in order, you can click on two stats to switch their values.
 This allows you to make the kind of character you want to play.

 License Information: